Callitris baileyi

-Callitris baileyi is a species of conifer in the family Cupressaceae.
+Callitris baileyi is a species of conifer in the cypress family, Cupressaceae.
 It is found only in Australia, more specifically Southeast Queensland.
 Its common name is Bailey's cypress-pine.
 The name is dedicated to Australian botanist Frederick Manson Bailey, who was the first to collect specimens of this tree.
 Bailey's name is closely associated with much of the flora of Queensland and their elucidation in southeastern Queensland.
 Over the past few decades the conifer has been severely threatened by habitat loss.
 Fruiting for the species has been recorded year-round.